-Research Skills are a key area of professional expertise in CILIP’s Professional Knowledge and Skills Base for Health, the ability of librarians to use research techniques and knowledge of information sources to support personal research projects.
+Research Skills are a key area of professional expertise in CILIP’s Professional Knowledge and Skills Base for Health, defined as “the ability of librarians to use research techniques and knowledge of information sources to support personal research projects.“

 The Research Toolkit is intended as a starting point for librarians in the health sector wishing to undertake a research project, from a small-scale local study through to larger more formal projects.

 Before you get started you need to consider whether your project is a research project, or if it’s a service evaluation or audit.
 Research, evaluation and audit projects all start with a question, though there are some key differences.
 For example: